In New Mexico, Affordable Care Act (Obamacare) open enrollment is over, but you may still qualify for 2022 coverage.

 Remember, if your income is very low, you may qualify for free or low-cost coverage through Medicaid in New Mexico.

-A couple of years back, the Trump administration drastically cut funding for programs that provide help with health insurance enrollment.
-But the Biden administration is expected to quickly reverse that trend, making it much easier to get the information you need to get covered.
+The Biden administration is greatly increasing enrollment assistance plans, making it much easier to get the information you need to get covered.
 To connect with local support resources, see How To Sign Up for Obamacare in New Mexico.